18F/uswds-jekyll/pages/guide/Geneious_Server_on_Ceres.md

 ![screenshot of Geneious software Enter Your License Details screen](/assets/img/geneious/geneious_floating_license_server.png)

 After Geneious is started (see picture below):
-1. click on "Geneious Server" in the list of Sources on the left
+* Click on "Geneious Server" in the list of Sources on the left
+   -  If you dont see "Geneious Server" in the list of "Sources" you may need to download the "Geneious Server Plugin" from the  [Geneious Downloads Page](https://geneious.scinet.usda.gov/GeneiousServer/)
+   -  Download the plugin then click on the file and it should install itself.
+   -  Geneious will need to be restarted after installing new plugins.
-2. You will see a message on the right "you are not currently logged in to Geneious Server".
+* You will see a message on the right "you are not currently logged in to Geneious Server".
 Select the "Log in" button.
-3. On the "Login to Geneious Server" popup screen:
+* On the "Login to Geneious Server" popup screen:
    - Enter  Host name: "geneious.scinet.usda.gov"
    - Click the "Use SSL" box.
 You can leave the port empty, it should fill in 443 on its own.
    - Enter your Ceres username in the "User Name" box, usually firstname.lastname